ChicagoPark/DSA/README.md

 > When to avoid recursion?
 > * If time and space complexity matters for us.
 > * Recursion uses more memory.
-It we use embedded memory.
+I we use embedded memory.
 > * Recursion can be slow.

 ### [2-1] Property of Recursion